markshannon/New-C-API-for-Python/README.md

 The API should be organized in categories, reflected in the namespaces of the API.
 We want to break the API into namepsaces, and to be discoverable.

-We anticipate that many core objects will get there own namespace, for example:
+We anticipate that many core objects will get their own namespace, for example:

 * Object
 * Tuple